The Fintech Mortgage Ecosystem: Borrower Apps to Secondary Market Integration

 • Fraud detection: Machine learning models analyze document authenticity, income consistency, and identity verification.
 Up to 50% of detected mortgage fraud involves fabricated documents that look legitimate to basic scanners.

 For mortgage companies, the compliance layer is where a fragmented tech stack creates the most risk.
-When systems don't share data, disclosure timing gaps appear.
+When systems do not share data, disclosure timing gaps appear.
 When document verification lives in a separate system, audit trails have blind spots.
 An integrated compliance layer prevents these gaps.
+ABT runs the compliance layer on Microsoft 365 with Microsoft Purview as the audit, retention, and DLP backbone.
+Microsoft Entra ID supplies the identity layer.
+Microsoft Defender and Microsoft Sentinel produce the detection signals and the incident timeline.
+The mortgage-specific configurations sit inside M365 Guardian, ABT's operating model for regulated financial services firms.

 Secondary Market Integration and Delivery